TiffanyLeeRusso/scheduling-app/README.md

 Run the *db.sql* script to create the DB in your SQL server.
 Run the *data.sql* script to add some initial mock data to your DB.

+Start the DB service.\
+For MySQL on Windows (ugh, I know), if during install you allowed MySQL to run as a Windows service, open a cmd prompt in administrator mode and run (for version 8.0.*):

+`$ net run mysql80`

+To get the exact name of your service, click the Windows/Start menu and search "Services".
+A "MySQL#" service should be listed in the Services window.

 ### Backend

 #### Install Flask
-Use one of the following commands to install Flask if you do not already have it:
+Use one of the following commands to install Flask if you do not already have it: \
-`$ pip install Flask`
+`$ pip install Flask` \
 `$ py -m pip install flask`

 #### Start the backend server